 Camping within Clapham

-We have the use of a farm camping field next to Clapham Bunk with washing facilities and loo in adjacent car park and shower facilities at Ingleborough Hall.
+We have the use of a private farm camping field next to the village car park, with public toilets.
+You can also use the showers and other facilities in the Outdoor Classroom* at Ingleborough Hall*.
 The cost is £3.50 per person per night and will need to be booked through Scandimoot.

 Campervans